brokenhandsio/accelerate-linux/README.md

 > [!NOTE]
 > To use this on linux you will need BLAS and LAPACK installed.
 On Ubuntu you can install these with:
 >```bash
-> apt-get install libblas-dev liblapack-dev
+> apt-get install libopenblas-dev liblapacke-dev
 >```

 ## Structure